 Because we had been building up some features to try to do direct contribution to our systems via API, we already had a beta shell of an API.
 A+E agreed to be the live-fire beta tester of our direct API, which reaches into our contractual system that defines the assets.
 This allowed A+E to give their assets a Discovery identity token, which in turn enabled us to bridge our Rally systems and create an automated content exchange workflow.

 BP: Tell me a bit more about how the SDVI user community was useful to both of you throughout this project.

 JD: Our relationships through the SDVI user community kind of saved this project.
 Many of the folks who use SDVI have a common Slack where we ask each other questions, share pro coding tips for the Rally environment, and things like that, and we used it to coordinate all the work around this project.
 We’d say, “Hey, this is how we do it,” and A+E would suggest, “Hey, how about try this?”
 It was nice to have that common development and common ecosystem language when we were building up the supply chains on both sides.

 DK: As participants in the Rally supply chain universe, we’re all talking the same language.
 We’re approaching things in similar ways, and we’re putting content through similar supply chains.
 The user community offers a great opportunity to collaborate and figure out what the next best thing will be.

 BP: What was the actual timeframe for moving content between your Rally systems?

 JD: From testing our supply chains to actually firing assets from one system to another, it was about one week.
 We executed the full initial load between the silos in about 13 or 15 hours.
 The content came through like lightning once we had it direct-connected because we were doing all cloud-to-cloud transfers.
-The actual bulk transfer executed in almost no time at all.
+The actual bulk content exchange executed in almost no time at all.